Sooshiance/Royal_Shop/README.md

 ### cartSlice

 In this module we defined three reducers: `addProduct`, `removeProduct` & `clearCart`.
-As those names suggest, add & remove will increase, decrease the chosen product by 1; `clearCart` will remove all products frm the cart.
+As those names suggest, add & remove will increase, decrease the chosen product by 1; `clearCart` will remove all products from the cart.

 ### authService